btrettel/flt/to-do.md

         - <https://gcc.gnu.org/onlinedocs/gfortran/NORM2.html>
     - <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.newton.html>
     - <https://people.sc.fsu.edu/~jburkardt/f_src/newton_rc/newton_rc.html>
+    - Newton solver using AD taking a callback.
+    - Would be advantageous to only have needed derivatives for the iteration and add additional derivatives for the final run.
+    - Can return solutions for arbitrary arrays.
 - How to do pure Monte Carlo uncertainty propagation?
 Include the RNG type in the MC derived type?
 So I need a thread-safe seed generator first.
 - ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
     - Make ga.f90 use rngmod.f90.